Skip to content

 When you’re on the road, sticking with reputable, top-rated diesel brands is a smart move.
 Major names like Shell, Cenex, and Chevron often invest in fuel quality and include special detergent additives in their diesel.
 These additives are designed to keep your fuel system clean and prevent carbon buildup on critical engine parts, like your fuel injectors.
 While you might pay a few cents more per gallon, you’re also paying for consistency and a formula that helps maintain engine health.
 Many of these brands are part of the TOP TIER™ program, which sets a higher standard for fuel cleanliness and performance.

-Why High-Turnover Stations Are Better
+Why Busy Gas Stations Have Better Fuel

 One of the best ways to ensure you’re getting fresh, clean diesel is to fill up at a station with high turnover.
 Busy truck stops and high-volume gas stations are your best bet.
 When diesel sits in underground storage tanks for too long, it can accumulate water from condensation, which can lead to microbial growth and other contaminants.
 At a high-turnover station, the fuel is constantly being replenished, meaning you’re getting a fresher product with less risk of contamination.
 This simple strategy can make a big difference in preventing fuel filter issues and protecting your engine from water-related damage.